Where Bell went wrong

 As for searching the local reality underlying quantum theory, I conclude that Bell has kept us nicely busy, by obscuring the goal.
 We shall gratefully forgive him, he asked important questions and his efforts led to new fields such as quantum communication and quantum cryptography.
 But abstract mathematical reasoning has a faint chance to capture relevant physical mechanisms, and once again this was the lesson to learn.
 Now it is time to get physics back to the forum of particles, forces and hidden variables.
 It is really time to move on!
-For recent attempts, see, e. g., ~\cite{BTQproc}.

-\begin{theacknowledgments} It is a pleasure to thank the participants of V\"axj\"o conferences for ongoing discussion and for stimulation to publish my own view.
-I mention in particular Andrei Khrennikov, Luigi Accardi, Guillaume Adenier, Jan-\AA ke Larsson and, last but not least, the late Walter Philipp. \end{theacknowledgments}